RoboJackets/software-training-old/projects/week_3/Instructions.md

 1. ComputeLogNormalizer

    This function computes the normalizer for our sensor model probabilities.
-This method will handle the parts of the Gaussian distribution's probability density function that do not depend on the measurement.
+This method will handle the parts of the Gaussian distribution's probability density function that only depend on the dimensionality (size) of our sensor output vector.

 1. IsMeasurementAvailable